nci/gsky/Documents/ows/README.md

 When a request is received from TerriaMap, GSKY aggregates the contents from several NetCDF files that constitute the area and time slices requested.
 The resulting display is sent back to TerriaMap as a \*.png image, but does not say which NetCDF files have contributed to it.
-This document describes a module added to GSKY to list the \*.nc files and display them as links to download from a THREDDS server.
+This document describes a module added to GSKY to list the \*.nc files and display them for download from a THREDDS server.

 Though initially considered that it was a required functionality (my mistake!) it was later found to be of no consequence.
 Still, retaining this document for any possible future requirement.